KristofferK/SafariBooksOffline/README.md

 We'll try to document the journey through a diary and of course through my Git commits.
 Maybe someday we'll make a blog, where the journey can me documented more thorough.

 ## Decisions, decisions
-Language and framework.
+Backend language and framework.
 We've thought of four different langauges/frameworks, that we see suitable for this small project.
   * ASP.NET Core MVC (C#).
 We're really fond of this framework and language.
 It is strongly typed, and we have plenty of experience with it.
 Not so much with the Core part though.
   * Node.js (TypeScript).
 We've some experience with this.
 TypeScript is a great language, that introduces types to JavaScript.
   * Django (Python).
 Not strongly typed.
 We've however not been doing much Python lately, so could be a change of getting it brushed up.
 We've never used the Django framework.
 Maybe it's worth learning?
   * PHP.
 Not really much to say.
 Not strongly typed and over all a somewhat bad language.
 My teacher hates it.

 ASP.NET Core MVC and Node.js with TypeScript seems like great candidates.
 We however suddenly remember how much my teacher dislikes PHP.
 Therefore we decide to use PHP for this project.

+For front end, we shortly thought about using Angular(5).
+We however don't really think there will be much going on regarding the front end, and decide not to introduce any framework for the view.
+We might introduce Bootstrap for styling.
+We will - if possible - avoid introducing jQuery to our project, and keep it to vanilla JS.
+The primary focus for this project, at least for the first iteration, will be the backend.

 ## Implemented
 * Nothing